-Mental Wellness Team Lead – Tracey George, B.A., O.A.T.R.
+Mental Wellness Team Supervisor– Tracey George, BA, OATR, RP

 Community Wellness Worker – Roberta Bressette

-Roberta also works to organize and facilitate community events, i.e. cultural awareness, education, illness prevention and crisis intervention workshops) as well as promotion for school age and other youth and seniors regarding healthy relationships, healthy bodies and healthy minds.
+Roberta works to organize and facilitate community events, i.e. cultural awareness, education, illness prevention and crisis intervention workshops) as well as promotion for school age and other youth and seniors regarding healthy relationships, healthy bodies and healthy minds.

 The Community Wellness Worker teams with other members of the Health Staff to provide education and support to community members.
-Some of the past years event highlights include: Kids Expo, Youth Casino Night, National Suicide Prevention Day Events, Sister’s in Spirit Vigil and the Faceless Doll Project, physical fitness programs for youth up to adult and seniors
+Some of the past years event highlights include: Kids Expo, Youth Casino Night, National Suicide Prevention Day Events, Sister’s in Spirit Vigil and the Faceless Doll Project, physical fitness programs for youth up to adult and seniors.

 TRADITIONAL HEALING PROGRAM

 We offer appointments with traditional healers on a regular basis, in addition to sweats and educational workshops.
 Through our culture and traditional healing methods, healers, elders and medicine people help individuals, families and communities strive for balance and good health.
 They utilize a variety of approaches to healing which incorporate the mind, body, emotions and spirit.
 Currently visiting on a regular basis:

-GRIEF AND TRAUMA COUNSELOR
+GRIEF AND TRAUMA COUNSELLING

 Anything that is causing distress in your day-to-day living is worth exploring and working through.